-Save the date Sunday, December 8th from 1 - 3 PM at Paul Dresher Ensemble Studio (2201 Poplar Street, Oakland, California, 94607) for our launch party and concert presenting a multiyear project, Redline Redefined!
+Save the date Sunday, December 8th from 1 - 3 PM at Dresher Ensemble Studio (2201 Poplar Street, Oakland, California, 94607) for our launch party and concert presenting a multiyear project, Redline Redefined!
 Through the lens of 10 Bay Area artists, we explore the discriminatory practices redlining has in our neighborhoods, and how these vibrant areas are being redefined by the communities currently residing there.
 Get your FREE ticket on Eventbrite! 🏢

 -